lovablelabs/docs/src/tips-tricks/using-images.md

 One way to add images to your project is by referencing an image from an external URL.
 This method allows you to use images hosted on external platforms like Unsplash, Imgur, or any other image-hosting service.
 Be mindful of use copyrights!

-Here’s how to prompt GPT Engineer to use an external image:
+Here’s how to prompt Lovable to use an external image:

 - First, find the image you want to use.
 For example, you can visit a site like Unsplash, select an image, and copy its URL.
-- In your project prompt, simply tell GPT Engineer to use that image by specifying the URL.
+- In your project prompt, simply tell Lovable to use that image by specifying the URL.
 For example:

 !!! example "Using externally hosted images"
     Example prompt: